010001000100000101000001/anderson_health_fitness/README.md

 ## Introduction

 This is my fifth project in Code Institute Diploma in Software Development with eCommerce.
 The Anderson Health & Fitness project is an e-commerce application designed to allow users to browse, search, and purchase workout gear.
-The application also includes user authentication, shopping cart functionality, and user profile management.
+The application also includes user authentication, shopping cart functionality, user profile management and a section for users to leave product reviews.

 ## Table of Contents